SkullbocksDE/DaTiCh/README.md

 Please pull the documentation for more information: [Documentation](documentation/html)

-With DaTiCh, a shorten for DateTimeChanger, its possible to change/receive the system datetime.
+With DaTiCh, a shorten for DateTimeChanger, it's possible to change/receive the system datetime.
 Furthermore it can act as a standalone app like the gui implementation of the operating system.
 The features will be a complete control over the appearance of the clock/calender.

 ## Features